MooMooHorse/moomoohorse.github.io/docs/_posts/2023-03-24-fs-pagecache-linux-dev-book.md

 > A page in the page cache can consist of multiple noncontiguous physical disk blocks.
 For example, a physical page is 4KB in size on the x86 architecture, whereas a disk block on many filesystems can be as small as 512 bytes.
 Therefore, 8 blocks might fit in a single page.
 The blocks need not be contiguous because the files might be laid out all over the disk.

+## Why page cache if we have buffer head?

+> The purpose of a buffer head is to describe this mapping between the on-disk block and the physical in-memory buffer (which is a sequence of bytes on a specific page).
+Acting as a descriptor of this buffer-to-block mapping is the data structure’s only role in the kernel.

 ## The Use of Page Cache on 2B SSD

 ### Operation Oriented Analysis